webbytes/vue-jpql-autocomplete/README.md

 <template slot="after-suggestions"> content after the <ul> goes here </template>
 <template slot-scope="{suggestion}">Content for each suggestion as {{suggestion.item}}</template>
 ```
-For complete details on how to use slots refer [here](https://www.npmjs.com/package/vue-autosuggest#slots)
+For complete details on how to use slots refer [here](https://www.npmjs.com/package/vue-autosuggest#slots).<br/>
+Using scoped slots, one can easily change the displayed options of the suggestions.

 ## Project setup
 ```